Afternoon Alibi with Jeanna Savell

 NAVAL AIR STATION SIGONELLA, Italy (Apr.
-23, 2026) An interview with Jeanna Savell, a UMGC representative, to highlight the upcoming events on Naval Air Station Sigonella.
+9, 2026) An interview with Jeanna Savell, a UMGC representative, to highlight the upcoming UMGC graduation on 05/13 and discuss Walking Tacos and volunteers needed for graduation ceremony on Naval Air Station Sigonella.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoW personnel assigned to NAS Sigonella.
 (U.S. Navy audio by Mass Communication Specialist 2nd Class Cryton Vandiesal)

 |Date Taken: